JoLuCG/DS_Capstone_Project/README.md

 Data wrangling
 ----------------------
-***To be completed***.\
-The process of transforming and structuring data from one raw form into a desired format with the intent of improving data quality and making it more consumable and useful for analytics or machine learning, included the following actions:
+This section initiates the transformation and structuring of data from its raw form into a preferred format, aiming to enhance data quality and usability for analytics or machine learning purposes.
+It encompasses tasks such as data loading, dataset cleansing, reviewing null values to determine their removal or treatment, and identifying and managing duplicate rows.

 Exploratory data analysis
 ----------------------
-***To be completed***.\
-The analysis and investigation of the datasets, included the following actions:
+The exploration of datasets involved thorough analysis, incorporating data visualizations.
+These visuals play a crucial role by simplifying intricate information into an easily digestible format, facilitating quick identification of patterns, trends, and relationships within the data.
+Specifically focusing on numerical columns, with 'Reviewer_Score' as the primary point of interest, these visualizations aim to extract insights.

 Statistics
 ----------------------
-***To be completed***.\
-When gather, review, analyze, and draw conclusions from data, as well as apply quantified mathematical models to appropriate variables, the following actions were taken:
+Statistical analysis will help reveal patterns, relationships, and trends crucial for understanding customer preferences and guiding decisions to enhance hotel service and satisfaction.
+Tasks like column correlation, heatmap visualization, and seeking correlation coefficients will be conducted for this purpose.

 Modeling
 ----------------------
-***To be completed***.\
-The process of creating and using mathematical or computational models to understand, analyze, and make predictions or decisions based on data, involved the following steps:
+The process of creating and using mathematical or computational models to understand, analyze, and make predictions or decisions based on data, involved the following steps: time series analysis.

 Conclusions
 ----------------------
-***To be completed***.\
 The final outcome or summary derived from the analysis of data

 Repository structure